refractionPOINT/python-limacharlie/README.md

 you to specify a file on disk where the API should be read from (otherwise, of if `-` is specified as a file, the API Key is read from STDIN).

-All these capabilities are also supported directly by the `limacharlie.Sync` object.
+All these capabilities are also supported directly by the `limacharlie.Configs` object.

 The Sync functionality currently supports all common useful configurations.
 The `--no-rules` and `--no-outputs` flags can be used to ignore one or the other in config files and sync.
-Additional flags are also supported, see `limacharlie sync --help`.
+Additional flags are also supported, see `limacharlie configs --help`.

 To understand better the config format, do a `fetch` from your organization or have a look at the [samples](limacharlie/sample_configs/).
 Notice the use of the `include`